DeepMachiner/Image-Classifier-From-Scratch/README.md

 # Image-Classifier-From-Scratch
-Making a simple image classifer in python from scratch
+Making a simple image classifier in python from scratch